 The outlet of the blower (pressure side) blows air into the takeoff box to help move the material to the receiver and close the air loop.
 When the load time times out, the blower is stopped and the loader valve is closed to prevent anymore material from being conveyed and left in the hose to possibly be contaminated with moisture.
-Load time and Loader Delay (dump) time are located under system set-up.
+Load time and Loader Delay (dump) time are located under loader/receiver set-up.

-To operate the system, complete the installation steps detailed below and turn on the system by actuating the toggle switch labeled LOADER on the front of the electrical panel enclosure.
+To operate the system, complete the installation steps detailed below and turn on the system by actuating the button labelled receiver on the HMI.
 If the Dual Closed Loop Loading option has been installed, please consult the Dual Closed Loop Loader Operating Manual enclosed with your dryer.